Gaabrielgomes/Aq3dSets/README.md

 There are some Aq3d sets that I like.
-Feel free to check it out and open each on aq3dwiki website.
+Feel free to check it out and open each on aq3dwiki website by clicking on them.